Chaotic and Thermal Aspects in the Highly Excited String S-Matrix: Averaging the scattering amplitude

+\ndt The level repulsion was also noted for the $HTT$ amplitude in \cite{BF2, Bianchi:2024fsi}, hence is not surprizing that it continues to hold for the $HHT$ case.
+In the $HTT$ case when unfolded, the authors observed fit to the GUE random matrix ensemble, whereas for $HHT$ the fit is with GOE.
+We ascribe this difference to the fact that the amplitude in our set-up with identical $HES$ states in the initial and final configurations is invariant under time-reversal \cite{dyson1962threefold}.

-\ndt Next we perform the KS test for same values of $N$ for the two cases of $\zeta_1 \cdot \zeta_2$, see Fig.\ref{Fig3}.
-It is found that a non-zero inner product between the polarizations approach the chaotic distribution for a smaller $N$ compared to the orthogonally polarized case.
+\ndt Next we look at the effect of the polarization in chaos.
+We therefore consider both choices of polarizations, such that $\zeta_1 \cdot \zeta_2 = 1$ and $0$.
+We use the Kolmogorov-Smirnov (KS) test \cite{ref1}.
+This compares the empirical cumulative distribution (ECDF) functions of two data sets and provides a measure to decide how close the two distributions are.
+The ECDF of a given data set $\{x_1, \cdots ,x_n\}$ is: $F_{n} (x) = \tfrac{\text{number of elements $\{x_i\} \leq x$}}{n}$ The KS statistic for a given CDF $F(x)$ is defined via: $D_{n} = \sup_{x} |F_{n}(x) - F(x)|$.
+Thus smaller $D_{n}$ indicates that the two distributions are closer.
+Here, we take $F(x)$ from GOE Wigner-Dyson distribution and compare it with the ECDF derived from the peak statistics.
+We perform the KS test for same values of $N$ for the two cases of $\zeta_1 \cdot \zeta_2$, see Fig.\ref{Fig3}.
+We find that a non-zero inner product between the polarizations approach the chaotic distribution for a smaller $N$ compared to the orthogonally polarized case.
 A likely explanation for this difference is the fact that $\zeta_1\cdot \zeta_2 =0$ is a more restrictive kinematic choice than $\zeta_1 \cdot \zeta_2\neq 0$.
-In particular, for the latter the phase space volume being more, notions of ETH are satisfied at a smaller $N$ value. \footnote{We thank Arnab Sen for pointing this out to us.}
+In particular, for the latter the phase space volume being more, notions of thermalization are satisfied at a smaller $N$ value. \footnote{We thank Arnab Sen for pointing this out to us.}